How to setup dual monitors

 Make the displays match

 If you have two identical monitors, then they will automatically sync.
 However, if you’re using two different monitors you will need to make some adjustments if you want the displays to match.

 Extend your taskbar

 Your Windows taskbar will automatically extend across multiple monitors.
 However, you may want another arrangement.
 In taskbar settings you’ll be able to choose from a selection of display designs, remove the taskbar from your secondary display, adjust individual icons and labeling.

 Enhance the aesthetics

 This one is just a little extra.
 If you want your dual monitor setup to be as aesthetically pleasing as possible then listen up.
 Did you know that there are multi-monitor wallpaper options online?
-Find yourself an epic, super-wide wallpaper and impress everyone that passes by.
+Find yourself super-wide wallpaper and impress everyone that passes by.